schwink/android-recipies/README.md

 - rememberNavController() and define the NavHost in the App composable
 - Use backStackEntry.toRoute<T> to get destinations
 - To pass complex arguments, use a helper class like SerializableJsonNavType

+# Style

+- Use Material Design v3 androidx.compose.material3
+- In the Activity, wrap the App composable in the theme to apply it everywhere
+- Set Theme dynamicColor = false so that it follows the specified colors
+- Use https://m3.material.io/theme-builder to easily create a theme from the colors in an uploaded photo